• Skip to primary navigation

 • This is the ALARA principle which means making every effort to maintain exposures to ionizing radiation as far as below the dose limits as practical.

-• Taking into consideration the state of technology and the economics of improvements in relation to benefits to public health and safety.
+• Taking into consideration the state of technology and the cost of improvements in relation to benefits to public health and safety.

 International Initiatives